exokitxr/exokit/README.md

 Now you have a handle on the window object as you test your application, and you can set `debugger` breakpoints, inspect memory, profile CPU, etc.

+## Flags

+- `--xr webvr` Makes exokit trigger the vr entry event regardless of the webpage.
+If exokit is always opening in pancake mode use this to fix that.

 ## Stay in Touch